 - The dental implant posts act like natural teeth roots, stimulating the jaw bone and preventing bone loss.

 - The prosthesis is custom-made to fit your mouth and designed to look just like a natural set of teeth.

 - The days of hiding your smile are behind you—now you can eat, laugh, and speak with total confidence in your brand new smile!

 How Does Full-Arch Restoration Work?

 A full-arch restoration procedure involves the collaboration of your dentist and your oral surgeon.
-Dr. Harris will help plan where each dental implant will be placed for maximum results, and the surgeon will surgically insert them into your mouth.
+Alex Harris, DDS will help plan where each dental implant will be placed for maximum results, and the surgeon will surgically insert them into your mouth.
 You will likely be given a temporary arch of teeth to wear while your permanent ones are being made.
 However in some cases, the final prosthesis is ready by the time of your surgical visit.

-As the restorative dentist, Dr. Harris is responsible for helping design the overall treatment plan, creating the final prosthesis, and placing it on the implant posts if this was not done by the surgeon.
+As the restorative dentist, Alex Harris, DDS is responsible for helping design the overall treatment plan, creating the final prosthesis, and placing it on the implant posts if this was not done by the surgeon.
 Whether you need four, six, or more than six dental implant posts, they will all be inserted in one surgical visit.
 It can take several months for the implant posts to fully integrate with the jaw bone, but you will be able to enjoy your new smile immediately.

 Implant Dentures vs. Traditional Dentures

 How do permanent and removable implant-supported dentures compare with traditional dentures?
 Traditional dentures sit on the gums and don’t provide any support for the underlying bone, which can atrophy and affect the way the dentures fit.
 Traditional dentures rely on adhesive and your own mouth muscles to stay in place, but they can slip.
 In the short term, dentures are much more affordable, but they may need to be replaced multiple times over the years.